 resulting in the same form of Eq.~(\ref{Utau}).
 In the gate space spanned by $\{|ee0\rangle, |ee1\rangle\}$, the unitary matrix for an arbitrary nonadiabatic holonomic three-qubit controlled gate can be written as

 The target atom can therefore rotate around the desired axis $\vec{n}$ by a desired angle $\gamma$ as long as both control atoms are simultaneously at the high-lying Rydberg state.
-We here focus on the control-control-NOT gate by choosing $\theta=\pi/2$, $\varphi=0$, and $\gamma=\pi$.
+We focus here on the controlled-controlled-NOT gate by choosing $\theta=\pi/2$, $\varphi=0$, and $\gamma=\pi$.